Randolph Churchill: Early political career

 Randolph Churchill was an effective manipulator of the media, using his family name to obtain coverage in newspapers such as the Daily Mail.
 In the November 1935 general election he stood as the official Conservative candidate at Labour-held West Toxteth; reportedly he was so unwelcome that they threw bananas.
 The Earl of Derby lent his support, and Randolph continued to aid the Conservative campaigning across the city.
 He stood for Parliament a third time, as a Unionist on 10 February 1936 in a by-election at Ross and Cromarty, opposed to the National Government candidacy of Malcolm MacDonald.
 Randolph's campaign was funded by Lady Houston for a third time.
 It was long and lively, carried out in wintry conditions in which Randolph and the other candidates drove many miles over narrow mountain tracks, carrying spades in their cars to dig themselves out of snowdrifts, to reach far areas of the large constituency.
-But although Randolph enjoyed it all enormously, he was defeated again.
+Although Randolph enjoyed it all enormously, he was defeated again.
 This embarrassed his father, who was hoping to be offered a Cabinet position at this time.

 In September 1936, at his father's behest, Randolph pursued his younger sister Sarah to the US in a vain attempt to dissuade her from marrying the much older comedian Vic Oliver.

 Lady Houston had backed Randolph's three attempts to stand for Parliament.
 He was better backed financially than his father had ever been.
 This support came to a halt when she died late in 1936.
 Freddie Birkenhead remarked that he was "unbowed but bloody as usual".
 Thereafter he used his employment as a Beaverbrook/Rothermere journalist to promote his political career and to warn of the dangers of Hitler.
 In 1937 he tried in vain to get an invitation from Unity Mitford to meet Hitler.
-The diarist "Chips" Channon speculated (15 April) that if Winston Churchill were to return to office under the new Prime Minister Neville Chamberlain the outcome might be "an explosion of foolishness after a short time", war with Germany or even "a seat for Randolph".
+The diarist "Chips" Channon speculated (15 April) that if Winston Churchill were to return to office under the new prime minister Neville Chamberlain the outcome might be "an explosion of foolishness after a short time", war with Germany or even "a seat for Randolph".
 Churchill warned the House of Commons (19 July 1937) that there were twelve-inch Spanish howitzers trained on Gibraltar.
 Channon recorded that this reduced the House's sympathies for Franco, but that when the House learned that the source was "Master Randolph" (as he described him) MPs were merely amused.